limberc/self-driving-car-project/Term1/Advanced-Lane-Lines/README.md

 The fourth project of the udacity self-driving car course wanted to improve on our project one with a more advanced lane finding algorithm.
 The steps of this project were the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Computation of camera calibration matrix and distortion coefficients from a set of chessboard images
 * Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+* Color and Gradient Threshold
+* Birds Eye View
+* Lane Detection and Fit
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Curvature of Lanes and Vehicle Position with respect to Center
-* Warp the detected lane boundaries back onto the original image.
+* Warp back and display information
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Sanity check
+* Video Processing

 In the following I want to point out my solutions to these steps!